 I want more trips to the pool, more cooking together, and more long afternoons playing games.

 I also don’t want my children to lose all the progress they’ve made over the school year, and part of the trick is fitting that in without making my children feel like they never get a break from school.

 I continue to read aloud to my girls daily, we listen to audiobooks in the car, and I do reading practice with Ani every night and with Star a few days per week.

 And, of course, there’s summer math.

-I’ve mentioned it many times over the past year since we first signed up for Revolution Math, so it’ll come as no surprise that it’s made the cut as part of our summer routine.
+I’ve mentioned it many times over the past year since we first signed up for Wonder Math (formerly known as Wonderland Math/ Revolution Math), so it’ll come as no surprise that it’s made the cut as part of our summer routine.

-If you’re not familiar with Revolution Math, it’s an online math program designed for 2nd through 5th graders for use as a weekly after-school program or summer math program.
+If you’re not familiar with Wonder Math, it’s an online math program designed for 2nd through 5th graders for use as a weekly after-school program or summer math program.